glenmurphy/verycross/Readme.md

 # Verycross

 A hotkey/tray based software crosshair for Windows.
-Only works for games that don't run in exclusive mode (e.g. you might need to run your game in fullscreen-windowed mode).

-Toggle visibility using F10 or the tray icon
+Toggle visibility using F10 or the tray icon.

 Here is a screenshot to marvel at: